Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states 'Returns the current AetherWave credit balance for the API key.'
-This is a specific verb and resource, and it distinguishes from sibling generation tools by implying it is a prerequisite check.
+The description clearly states the tool 'Returns the current AetherWave credit balance for the API key' with a specific verb and resource.
+It distinguishes from sibling generation/editing tools by focusing on a read-only balance check.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.